nebiolabs/domainator/README.md

 Domainator uses the GenBank file format as a carrier of both sequence and annotation data.
 Independence from a fixed set of sequence sources and the co-location of sequences and all their annotation data in a single file increases data portability and decreases complexity for end-users.
 Domainator can add functional annotations to sequences by comparison either to HMM-profiles, protein sequences, or both at the same time.
 For example, in a single call to domainate, a set of genome or metagenome contigs can be annotated with hits to Pfam HMM-profiles and hits to REBASE Gold Standard protein sequences at the same time.

 The individual programs that make up Domainator can be roughly classified into six categories corresponding to their typical roles in workflows.
-The first steps in most workflows typically involve passing sequence data through one or more filters.
+The first steps in most workflows typically involve passing sequence data through one or more editors.

-__Filters__ are programs whose output format is the same as their input format.
-Each individual filter performs a simple task, but they can be combined in arbitrarily long chains to accomplish complex transformations.
+__Editors__ are programs whose output format is the same as their input format.
+Each individual editor performs a simple task, but they can be combined in arbitrarily long chains to accomplish complex transformations.
 Examples are domain_search, which outputs a subset of the input sequences, based on the presence of a hit to a reference sequence or profile; domainate, which outputs all the input sequence but adds domain annotations based on hits to reference sequences; deduplicate_genbank, which performs similarity clustering using CD-HIT  or usearch  and outputs only the cluster representatives input sequences; and select_by_cds, which extracts genome neighborhoods around domains of interest.

-__In Domainator programs, perhaps differently from other software, the file being filtered is supplied via the `-i` argument and criteria for filtering is supplied via other arguments, such as the `-r` argument for reference sequences or hmm profiles.
+__In Domainator programs, perhaps differently from other software, the file being edited is supplied via the `-i` argument and criteria for editing is supplied via other arguments, such as the `-r` argument for reference sequences or hmm profiles.
 For example searching for hits to a query in the UniProt database may be accomplished via `domain_search.py -i uniprot.fasta -r query.hmm -o hits.gb`, similarly annotating a set of contigs with Pfam annotations may be accomplished with `domainate.py -i unannotated.gb -r pfam-A.hmm -o annotated.gb` .__

 __Summary report programs__ summarize data into graphs and statistics, for example, the number of sequences in a file and the count of each kind of domain.
 Record-wise report programs produce tab-separated files, for example where each row corresponds to a genome contig, a protein, or a domain, and values are data such as length, taxonomy ID, domain content, etc.